ryogesh/bdmon/readme.md

 unixodbc-dev, unzip, libssl-dev, libffi-dev, python3-dev, python3-pip

 ### Python modules required
-ujson, pyodbc, urllib3[secure], requests, cryptography
+ujson, pyodbc, urllib3[secure], requests, pykerberos, requests_kerberos, cryptography

 If the above libraries and packages are not available on the server they can be installed by running the setup/setup-bdmon-app.sh script.
 See "Setup and configure application" section below.